Antonee Robinson

 Antonee Robinson (born August 8, 1997) is a professional soccer player who plays as a left-back for club Fulham.
 Born in England, he represents the United States national team.
-Nicknamed Jedi, he is known for his pace, work rate, and offensive ability.

 Previously a youth player with Everton, he went on loan spells to several EFL Championship clubs until signing with Premier League club Fulham in 2020 for £2 million.
 Following relegation after his first season, he won the 2021–22 EFL Championship and was listed on the 2021–22 Team of the Season.
-He won the 2023–24 Fulham Player of the Season award, and is considered one of the Premier League's best full-backs.
+He won the 2023–24 Fulham Player of the Season award.

 Robinson represented the United States across several youth levels and made his debut for the senior team in May 2018.
 He won the U.S. Player of the Year award for 2024.

 Early life

-Antonee Robinson was born in Milton Keynes, England on August 8, 1997 to father Marlon, who had emigrated to the United States, settling in White Plains, New York, and later naturalizing as a US citizen.
+Antonee Robinson was born in Milton Keynes, England on August 8, 1997, to father Marlon, who had emigrated to the United States, settling in White Plains, New York, and later naturalizing as a US citizen.
+Robinson was raised in Liverpool.